jjmhtp/aac_review_tool/data/cookbook/Which-namespace-should-I-use-for-the-CIDOC-CRM-as-LOD.md

 ---
 ### Problem Statement

 Because the CRM is a conceptual reference model, the official definition does not include a mapping to RDF.
-Several of these have sprung up, most notably the [Erlagen OWL model](http://erlangen-crm.org) and the official [CIDOC mapping](http://www.cidoc-crm.org/rdfs/cidoc_crm_v6.2.1-draft-b-2015October.rdfs).
+Several of these have sprung up, most notably the [Erlangen OWL model](http://erlangen-crm.org) and the official [CIDOC mapping](http://www.cidoc-crm.org/rdfs/cidoc_crm_v6.2.1-draft-b-2015October.rdfs).

 In order to allow our implementations to interoperate, a specific namespace RDF  implementation of the CRM needs to be chosen.